Just for You

 The Testing Services Office is pleased to offer test proctoring for students attending schools other than Onondaga.
 The most common proctored tests are Accuplacer placement tests, tests for online courses and certification exams.
 Please see the link to Proctored Exams under the Additional Tests Offered tab for more information.

 Placement testing in reading, English and math is free for current and prospective OCC students.
-There is a $35 fee for the Test of Essential Academic Skills for prospective OCC Nursing students.
-There is a proctoring fee of $25 for all exams taken by non-OCC students.
+There is a fee for the Test of Essential Academic Skills for prospective OCC Nursing and Surgical Technology students that is paid at the time of registration (see our Nursing Tests page).
+There is a proctoring fee of $30 for all exams taken by non-OCC students and for CLEP.

 Onondaga Community College

 Central New York's partner in education for success.